Shao210934641/Chinese-Text-Sentiment-Analysis/README.md

 ## ***Getting Started***

 You need to use Google Colab platform.
 After opening the main.ipynb file on Google Colab, make sure you complete these three things first.
-Otherwise the code will run with an error.
+Otherwise, running the code directly will report an error.

 1: Download these versions below. (especially tensorflow, jieba and gensim)
 * `pip install python==3.7.3`